Foreigners Guide to Networking in Japan

 Start receiving tips from today

-Networking in Tokyo to Find a Great Job
+Networking in Japan, Tokyo to Find a Great Job

 I doubt you're going to like hearing this, but I have to say it.
 You're probably not as good at networking as you think you are.
 I thought I was good at networking until I met people who are masters of the art, and it made me realize that I was an amateur.
 Start from a mindset of humbleness, and you'll actually have an advantage in developing your business networking skills.
 Overconfidence can tank your future career as easily as lack of confidence.